 A Horse (Equus caballus) is a large odd-toed ungulate mammal, one of ten modern species of the genus Equus.
 Equus comes from the ancient Greek word meaning quickness.
 Horses are mammals in the same family as zebras, mules and donkeys.

 Most breeds of horses are able to perform work such as carrying humans on their backs or be harnessed to pull objects such as carts or plows.
 However, horse breeds were developed to allow horses to be specialized for certain tasks.
 Lighter horses were bred for racing or riding, heavier horses for farming and other tasks requiring pulling power.
 Some horses, such as the miniature horse, can be kept as pets.

 The horse plays a prominent role as a figure in the ideals of religion and art and plays an important role in transportation, agriculture and warfare.
 Horses also feature in stories about mythological creatures – like Pegasus for example.

-Horses come in lots of different colours and shades – take a look at some of these colours below:
+Horses come in lots of different colors and shades – take a look at some of these colors below: